MackRoe/MakeMine/README.md

 You should see a message that says: `Starting development server at http://127.0.0.1:8000/`

 Go to the url in your browser to view the site.

+### Credits

+The following are people/projects where example reference for this project were found.

+Aucour Ngo / Staple
+Dani Roxbury / MakeWiki and MakeWikiV2